 The narrative below must include a comprehensive discussion of all the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
-This discussion must also include corrective action recommendations where the facility does
+This discussion must also include corrective action recommendations where the facility does not meet the standard.
+These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.

 RIDOC Policy 9.49-4, PREA (Prison Rape Elimination Act), requires that the Warden or designee conducts a sexual abuse incident review at the conclusion of every sexual abuse investigation, including where the allegation has not been substantiated, unless the allegations has been determined to be unfounded.
 This review shall occur no more than 30 days of the conclusion of the investigation.
 At a minimum, the review team will include the Warden or designee, PREA Compliance Manager, line supervisors, Special Investigations Unit, Office of Inspections and healthcare or mental health practitioners, as well as other "ad hoc" members as deemed necessary.
 The team shall review policies and procedures, motivation of the incident, physically exam in the area for physical barriers, assess monitoring technology and staff supervision.
 The Warden or designee shall prepare a report that includes the findings, recommendations for improvement, and status of the recommendations (implementation or reason for not completing).
-Copies of this report shall be distributed to the Director, Assistant Director of Institutions and Operations, and the Agency PREA Coordinator.
+Copies of this report shall be distributed to the Director of Corrections, Assistant Director of Institutions and Operations, and the Agency PREA Coordinator.

 The review team uses an incident database to enter information on all required components of this standard.
 The database allows for the tracking of all incidents from the time of report through the findings from the sexual abuse incident review.
-In the past 12 months, there was 1 sexual abuse allegations which was unfounded.
+In the past 12 months, there were 4 sexual abuse allegations, excluding 4 which were unfounded.
+Incident reviews were completed for both substantiated incidents within 30 days of the investigation being completed.
+However, a copy of the incident Review Form was only sent to the Director, ADIO, or the PREA Coordinator for one incident.

-Compliance with this standard was determined based on review of administrative investigations, Pre-Audit Questionnaire, interview with PREA Compliance Manager, PREA Coordinator, and review of agency policy.
+Compliance with this standard was determined based on review of administrative investigations, sexual abuse incident reviews, documentation of findings from incident reviews, Pre-Audit Questionnaire, interview with PREA Compliance Manager, PREA Coordinator, and agency policy.